hmoon96/meal-planner/README.md

 # PYM - Plan Your Meals

-PYM aims to provide a straightforward and intuitive solution, as it will allow individuals to plan and keep track of their meals for the week.
-This will allow individuals to reduce stress, save money and improve health.

 ![Website Mockup](docs/images/all-devices-black.png)

 ## Purpose
 Life is busy.
 Many families struggle to stay organised and plan their meals effectively, potentially leading to increased stress, a more expensive food bill and a less nutritious diet.
 In addition to the general stresses of day to day life, we are going through a cost of living crisis.
-The House of Commons reported in 2022/23 that around 11% of households live in food poverty.
+The House of Commons reported in 2022/23 states that around 11% of households live in food poverty.
 As such, it is more important than ever to start being more savvy with our money.
-This is where PYM comes in.
-Using PYM to help you plan your meals every week can help make your money go further and reduce your food waste.
+This is where Plan Your Meals comes in.
+Using PYM every week can help you make your money go further and reduce your food waste.

-So, our purpose is simple - to help our users plan their meals, saving their time and money.
+**So, our purpose is simple.
+Through the use of our meal planner, we aim to help our users reduce stress and save time and money.**

 ### Target Audience
 Our primary target audience includes busy professionals, families, and anyone looking for help planning their weekly meals.
 This can be anyone that would benefit from saving time, money or both.